userkritish2005/test_xy/README.md

 # test_xy
-Trying to upload the code.
+Hello everyone welcome to my github profile.
+    in this profile i will upload the code i have written.